-Cost of the System?
+Cost of Our Ultimate RV Solar System?

 So a huge question we get asked is: what did it cost?
-Considering we did all the work ourselves the components for this system would come in around $17,000 retail.
+Considering we did all the work ourselves the components for this system would come in at around $17,000 retail.

-This may seem like a lot to spend on a power system in an RV, but there are a lot of factors to consider in the investment so why might you do this.
+This may seem like a lot to spend on a power system in an RV, but there are a lot of factors to consider in the investment.
+So why might you do this?

 For us, this is our home and we have no plans to leave the RV.
 So to have the amazing benefits that come along with not having to worry about power anywhere we go is huge for us.
 Solar power has changed our mobile lifestyle for the better and we couldn’t imagine not having it now.

-We also have property that does not have power pulled to it.
+We also have a property that does not have power pulled to it.
 To get the utility to pull power from the road would cost more than $20,000 – so that right there makes it worth it!
 We can have power on our off-grid spot and take it with us, too!

-Why do we need such a large RV Solar System?
+Why Do We Need Such a Large RV Solar System?

 Well, we hate running our generator.
 We love the silence and ease of this system, and we love not worrying about having enough power or battery capacity.